Patient education: Bell's palsy (Beyond the Basics)

 If your eye does not close completely, you should protect it during the day with glasses or goggles.
 Use a patch over your eye at night, but be sure not to use tape on your eyelid since the patch could slip and scratch the cornea.

 Medications — Most people who are diagnosed with Bell's palsy (within two to three days of the first symptoms) are treated with steroids (eg, prednisone) for one week.
 Steroids, also called glucocorticoids, can reduce swelling and improve your chances of recovering completely.
 These medicines work best when started early (within three days of the first symptoms).
 Antiviral medicines (eg, valacyclovir, Valtrex) are sometimes used in conjunction with glucocorticoids, especially when the facial weakness is severe.
-Some controlled trials have found an added benefit from the use of these agents in patients with very severe facial weakness.
+Some controlled trials have found an added benefit from the use of these agents in patients with very severe facial paralysis.
 Other forms of treatment are unproven.

 Facial nerve palsy caused by Lyme disease is treated with antibiotics.
 Steroids can be used with antibiotics, but there is no proof that steroids are of benefit when Lyme disease is the cause of the facial weakness.
 (See "Patient education: Lyme disease (The Basics)" and "Treatment of Lyme disease", section on 'Facial nerve palsy'.)